Ebhi22/Braille-Translater/README.md

 # Contributing

+This project is contributed by

-Sanjeevani Vishnu Bhopre - Documentation and Testing
+Sanjeevani Bhopre - Documentation and Testing

 Abhishek Kumar - Development and Coding